Patrol Services Bureau

-The Patrol Services Bureau consists of twenty-one uniformed officers assigned to patrol the 13 square miles of the City of Mount Dora.
+The Patrol Services Bureau consists of twenty-four uniformed officers assigned to patrol the 13 square miles of the City of Mount Dora.
 They are divided into four squads, each having a Sergeant, Corporal and two officers on day shift and three officers on night shift.
 There are also two full-service K-9 officers.
 The city is divided into three sectors.

 Patrol Services has an intense field training program for new employees, which lasts approximately three months.
 Education is an ongoing process at the Mount Dora Police Department.
 Officers are encouraged to attend advanced training and college courses throughout their career.
 Patrol Officers work 12-hour shifts and rotate day and night shifts every four months.
 The Patrol Services Bureau embraces the philosophy of community-oriented policing while performing their patrol functions.
 Patrol Services is supplemented by a reserve staff of twelve part-time officers.